gurunate/learning-portrait/api/README.md

 # API

-Learning Portrait API is a Next.sjs application with microservice API routes.
-It's a Next.js application with a Prisma ORM.
+[Learning Portrait API](https://api.learningportrait.com/) is a Next.sjs application with microservice API routes.
+This API routes connect to PostgresSQL database using Prisma ORM.
+The routes are decorated with OpenAPI definitions as interactive Swagger UI documentation.

+See the [domain model ER](../docs/domain-model.md) for system entities.

 ## Getting Started